wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/2-learn-about-entities.md

 - They have time dimensions (start time, stop time, due date, and duration) that help define when the action occurred or will occur.
 - They have data (like a subject and description) that helps define the action that the activity represents.
 - They can be opened, canceled, or completed.
-Several sub-status values will be associated with the *Completed* status of an activity to clarify how the activity was completed.
+Several substatus values will be associated with the *Completed* status of an activity to clarify how the activity was completed.

 Activity tables can be owned only by a user or team.
 They can't be owned by an organization.